michael1308/inventree-adv-sheet-labels/README.md

 ## Installation

+> Note:
+> This plugin currently supports InvenTree versions **0.15.x**.
+As of writing, version **0.16.x** is under development and it's new API is partially supported.
+However, since that might still change at any time, compatibility is not yet guaranteed.

 The simplest way of installing is by using the ```Install Plugin``` button on the InvenTree ```Plugin Settings``` page and then entering the package name:

 ![Plugin installation via UI: The "Install Plugin" modal window](https://raw.githubusercontent.com/melektron/inventree-adv-sheet-label/main/images/install_via_ui.png)